parides55/charity_shop/README.md

 - Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed site to be automatically redeployed every time you push changes to GitHub.
 - Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
 - Your site will shortly be deployed and you will be given a link to the deployed site when the process is complete.

+## Bugs

+- At the last minute I found an issue submitting the contact us form.
+After submition the following error appears "The following error occurred: int() argument must be a string, a bytes-like object or a real number, not 'function'".
+It will require further investigation.

 ## Credits